-DSActive was created in response to the awareness of the sedentary lifestyles of many children and adults with Down’s syndrome and the subsequent health problems including obesity, resulting from lack of exercise and participation in sport.
-It was evident there was a need for specific Down’s syndrome sport.
+The DSActive programme is designed to provide as many opportunities as possible for people with Down’s syndrome to be active and healthy.
+DSActive was created in response to the awareness of the sedentary lifestyles of many children and adults with Down’s syndrome and the subsequent health problems, including obesity, resulting from lack of exercise and participation in sport.

-DSActive is a sports programme for people with Down’s syndrome administered by the Down’s Syndrome Association (DSA).
+DSActive is a programme for people with Down’s syndrome administered by the Down’s Syndrome Association (DSA).
+We aim to provide as many opportunities as possible to be active across England and Wales.

-All of the programmes are easily accessible and cater for ALL ages and ability.
+DSActive currently provide football, tennis and athletics sessions and will be looking to offer more opportunities and activities.
+All of the sessions are easily accessible and cater for ALL ages and abilities.

 What the programme does